AdamBoley/Project-Beergate/README.md

 - Note removal of AllAuth Urls, and retention of views, forms and template for future work - done
 - ensure all templating language is properly indented - done
 - implement messages
+- On search results page, invite user to perform another search if theirs returns no reviews - done

 Rejected: